BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-04-09-how-we-simplify-our-lft-broadcast.md

 - The speaker joins the stream (and switches off her microphone and webcam)
 - Connect the HDMI cable of the speaker's computer
 - The speaker displays her screen via the room's projectors
-- The control room puts the RF microphone on the speaker(s)
+- The control room operator puts the RF microphone on the speaker(s)

 For a remote speaker, it's even easier.
 Just pass them the Streamyard link and they can use their webcam and their own microphone.